-- In the Layers panel, activate the Background layer. - In the Layers panel, click on the Create a New Layer icon. - Press the letter D to reset the Color Chips to the default of black over white. - Get the Brush tool. - In the Tool Options, open the Brush Picker and choose your new Worn Music brush.
-Set the Size to 2500 px, the Opacity is 100%, and the Mode to Normal. - On the document, click and stamp the brush on the blank layer, to add music.
+• In the Layers panel, activate the Background layer.

+- In the Layers panel, click on the Create a New Layer icon. - Press the letter D to reset the Color Chips to the default of black over white. - Get the Brush tool. - In the Tool Options, open the Brush Picker and choose your new Worn Music brush.
+Set the Size to 2500 px, the Mode to Normal, the Opacity to 100%, the Flow to 100%, and the Smoothing to 0. - On the document, click and stamp the brush (Do not drag) on the blank layer, to add music.